-The council has been on a digital transformation journey since 2017.

-Our previous ICT strategy dealt with the need to implement:
+The Council has been focussed on digital transformation since 2017.
+Our previous digital and information & communication technology (ICT) strategy led to the implementation of:

-- 'MyStalbans' district account for customers, residents, businesses - On-line booking solution to support the delivery of services to residents - Redesign our website - Provide a modern desktop and server infrastructure to support the business.
+- The 'MyStAlbans' District Account for customers, residents, and businesses; - Our on-line booking solution to support the delivery of services to residents; - Redesign of our website; - Modern desktop and server infrastructure to support the organisation.